 thinc group leader publishes in cell chemical biology!

 Calla Olson, Ph.D. published a paper on the development of a selective CDK7 inhibitor.
 The full article in Cell Chemical Biology can be found here.

 A multidisciplinary international team of scientists; including Dr. Trey Westbrook as been awarded in the CRUK Grand Challenges.
 Team SPECIFICANCER will focus on understanding why cancers grow in some tissues and not in others.

 1st Annual THINC Symposium - Great Success!

-Distinguished leaders of drugging gene control in both academia and industry were brought together to further the understanding of diseases of gene regulation, especially RNA and chromatin biology, at the 1st Annual THINC Symposium held May 31, 2018 - June 1, 2018.
-The unique talks and diverse expertise were met with great enthusiasm by trainees, researchers, and anyone interested in gene regulation and therapeutics.
-Q&A sessions after each talk were engaging, allowing participants to interact with prominent speakers on the themes of RNA & Disease, Academic Drug Discovery, and Drugging Transcription .
+Distinguished leaders of studying and drugging gene control in both academia and industry were brought together to further our understanding of diseases of gene regulation, especially RNA and chromatin biology, at the 1st Annual THINC Symposium held May 31, 2018 - June 1, 2018.
+These excellent speakers brought diverse expertise, which was met with great enthusiasm by trainees, researchers, and anyone interested in gene regulation and therapeutics.
+Q&A sessions after each talk were engaging, providing an excellent opportunity for participants to interact with prominent speakers on the themes of RNA & Disease, Academic Drug Discovery, and Drugging Transcription!

 Top Row: Charles Lin, Ph.D.
 (Baylor College of Medicine/THINC), Richard A. Young, Ph.D.
 (Whitehead Institute, MIT), Casey Cunningham, M.D.
 (Santé Ventures), Damian Young, Ph.D.
 (Baylor College of Medicine/THINC), Paul Clarke, Ph.D.
 (ICR London), and Michael Foley, Ph.D.
 (Tri-Institutional Therapeutics Discovery Institute).